-The inside of the car smelled like a new car.
 It looked like a new car inside and out.
+It smelled like a new car.
 He turned the key in the ignition and flipped a rocker switch.
-It was like cracking a bull whip.
+It was like cracking a whip.
 The car rumbled to life.
-It sounded like something after prey.
+It sounded like something going after prey.
 He backed it out of the driveway and set off for Lake Rd.
-We went west through Rocky River Bay Village nearly to Avon Lake to the Huntington Reservation, where we turned around.
+We went west through Rocky River Bay Village nearly to Avon Lake, and to the Huntington Reservation, where we turned around.
 When we got to the Clifton Blvd. bridge that crosses the Rocky River, he pulled over to the shoulder.

 “You bet I do,” I said.